violaaliwarga/Bike-Share-Analysis/README.md

-# Cyclistic Bike Share Analysis
+# From Rides to Members: Analyzing Cyclistic Bike-Share Data for Membership Predictions
 <img width="671" alt="Screenshot 2024-07-24 at 7 26 08 PM" src="https://github.com/user-attachments/assets/a29c67c8-da6a-47a8-be44-eba6e524d8d6">

 *This project was done to complete the [Google Data Analytics Certification](https://www.coursera.org/professional-certificates/google-data-analytics) on Coursera.
 The names of the company and any individuals mentioned here are entirely fictional, but the analysis uses a real dataset provided under a public license.*